This temporary Fund is now closed.

 - create a growing network of graduate employing SMEs across the area, leading to longer-term opportunities for graduates and their retention in the local economy.

-This project will run until 30 March 2022, regardless of Britain’s departure from the European Union.
-Funding has been awarded through the European Structural and Investments Fund Programme which is committed until the end of 2023.
+This project will run until 30 June 2021, regardless of Britain’s departure from the European Union.